openego/eDisGo/tests/data/oep/README.md

 - Functions containing both a query and transformation are split into a small live contract test and a detailed offline transformation test.
 - Test names use `_live` and `_offline` where both variants exist.
+- Three regular CI matrix entries run only tests without the `oep` marker and have no OEP token.
+A fourth coverage entry runs the complete suite, including the retained live contracts, and uploads the combined result to Coveralls.

 The usual offline call chain is: